bittorrent/libutp/README.md

 on_write callback is called for each packet, so you can fill the buffers with data.

+The libutp interface is not thread-safe.
+It was designed for use in a single-threaded asyncronous context, although with proper synchronization it may be used from a multi-threaded environment as well.

 See utp.h for more details and other API documentation.

 ## Examples